Autodesk (NASDAQ:ADSK) Releases FY 2023 Earnings Guidance

-Autodesk (NASDAQ:ADSK – Get Rating) last issued its quarterly earnings results on Thursday, May 26th.
-The software company reported $1.43 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.34 by $0.09.
-The business had revenue of $1.17 billion during the quarter, compared to analysts’ expectations of $1.15 billion.
-Autodesk had a return on equity of 68.41% and a net margin of 10.67%.
-The firm’s revenue for the quarter was up 18.3% compared to the same quarter last year.
-During the same period in the previous year, the company posted $1.03 earnings per share.
-Analysts forecast that Autodesk will post 3.97 EPS for the current year.

-In other Autodesk news, EVP Rebecca Pearce sold 1,608 shares of the business’s stock in a transaction dated Tuesday, May 31st.
+In other news, EVP Rebecca Pearce sold 1,608 shares of the stock in a transaction on Tuesday, May 31st.
 The shares were sold at an average price of $207.86, for a total value of $334,238.88.
-Following the transaction, the executive vice president now owns 19,325 shares in the company, valued at $4,016,894.50.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Stephen W. Hope sold 1,626 shares of the business’s stock in a transaction dated Monday, March 28th.
-The shares were sold at an average price of $212.30, for a total transaction of $345,199.80.
+Following the transaction, the executive vice president now owns 19,325 shares of the company’s stock, valued at approximately $4,016,894.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CAO Stephen W. Hope sold 1,626 shares of the stock in a transaction on Monday, March 28th.
+The stock was sold at an average price of $212.30, for a total transaction of $345,199.80.
 The disclosure for this sale can be found here.
-Insiders sold 5,113 shares of company stock worth $1,078,554 in the last 90 days.
+Insiders sold a total of 5,113 shares of company stock worth $1,078,554 over the last quarter.
 Corporate insiders own 0.11% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-EverSource Wealth Advisors LLC bought a new stake in Autodesk during the fourth quarter worth about $28,000.
-Flagship Harbor Advisors LLC boosted its stake in Autodesk by 36.4% during the fourth quarter.
-Flagship Harbor Advisors LLC now owns 1,582 shares of the software company’s stock worth $445,000 after acquiring an additional 422 shares in the last quarter.
-Sequoia Financial Advisors LLC bought a new stake in Autodesk during the fourth quarter worth about $384,000.
-Silvercrest Asset Management Group LLC boosted its stake in Autodesk by 6.9% during the fourth quarter.
-Silvercrest Asset Management Group LLC now owns 2,626 shares of the software company’s stock worth $738,000 after acquiring an additional 170 shares in the last quarter.
-Finally, HB Wealth Management LLC bought a new stake in Autodesk during the fourth quarter worth about $230,000.
-Institutional investors own 89.55% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the stock.
+First Manhattan Co. grew its holdings in shares of Autodesk by 342.9% during the 1st quarter.
+First Manhattan Co. now owns 155 shares of the software company’s stock valued at $33,000 after purchasing an additional 120 shares during the last quarter.
+Worth Asset Management LLC bought a new stake in Autodesk in the 1st quarter worth $36,000.
+Covestor Ltd grew its holdings in Autodesk by 71.6% in the 1st quarter.
+Covestor Ltd now owns 508 shares of the software company’s stock worth $109,000 after acquiring an additional 212 shares during the last quarter.
+Parkside Financial Bank & Trust grew its holdings in Autodesk by 23.4% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 549 shares of the software company’s stock worth $118,000 after acquiring an additional 104 shares during the last quarter.
+Finally, Zions Bancorporation N.A. grew its holdings in Autodesk by 8.7% in the 1st quarter.
+Zions Bancorporation N.A. now owns 635 shares of the software company’s stock worth $136,000 after acquiring an additional 51 shares during the last quarter.
+89.55% of the stock is currently owned by institutional investors.

 Autodesk, Inc provides 3D design, engineering, and entertainment software and services worldwide.
 The company offers AutoCAD Civil 3D, a surveying, design, analysis, and documentation solution for civil engineering, including land development, transportation, and environmental projects; BIM 360, a construction management cloud-based software; AutoCAD, a software for professional design, drafting, detailing, and visualization; AutoCAD LT, a drafting and detailing software; computer-aided manufacturing (CAM) software for computer numeric control machining, inspection, and modelling for manufacturing; Fusion 360, a 3D CAD, CAM, and computer-aided engineering tool; and Industry Collections tools for professionals in architecture, engineering and construction, product design and manufacturing, and media and entertainment collection industries.